What is a gift certificate?

 How long before a gift certificate can expire?

-A gift certificate cannot expire until at least 5 years after of the date of issuance or after the date funds were last loaded onto the gift certificate, whichever is later.
-Also, as noted above, the issuer of a gift certificate must return any unused funds even after the expiration date if the holder of the gift certificate requests them.
+A gift certificate cannot expire until 5 years after the date of issuance or after the date the funds were last loaded onto the gift certificate, whichever is later.
+Also, upon expiration, the issuer, if requested, must return the unused portion of the paid value of the gift certificate to the holder.
+See below for more on expiration dates.

 How must the expiration date be disclosed?